O957/O957/decisions/uv.md

 > * ⏬ Installable without Rust or Python via curl or pip.
 > * 🖥️ Supports macOS, Linux, and Windows.

+Given speed upgrade and centralization of capabilities, I've decided (2025-05-12) that I will use `uv` over `poetry` for Python package and project management.

 Useful Links:

 * Project Setup & Structure: <https://docs.astral.sh/uv/guides/projects/>